Funeral costs and paying for them

 Transporting the body (including hearse fees)

-Embalming and other preparation
+Embalming and other preparations

 Cool room services and storage